Fragments

 You can define fragments on unions and interfaces.

-Here's an example of a query that includes three in-line fragments:
+Here's an example of a query that includes a shared field and two in-line fragments:

 1query AllCharacters {